REDWOOD LOGIN

 This symbiotic relationship between carrier and shipper only works if the digital freight brokerage has strong established relationships and carriers' network at their disposal.
 The DFB needs to have reliable relationships with each transportation company to ensure that their clients receive the best possible price and service.

-Our top piece of advice for shippers looking at DFBs is to go with a brokerage, spending time forging relationships with quality carriers.
+If you're looking at DFBs, the top piece of advice is to go with a brokerage that spends time forging relationships with quality carriers.
 These connections keep costs low while promoting transparent and efficient service.
-Moreover, you’ll want to build a strong relationship with your freight broker as well, so seeing that they have established relationships with carriers and other clients give you an idea about their reputation and trustworthiness.
+Moreover, you'll want to build a strong relationship with your freight broker as well, so seeing that they have established relationships with carriers and other clients give you an idea about their reputation and trustworthiness.
+To see real-world examples of successful digital freight brokerage outcomes, explore our case studies.

-You care about the kind of technologies that the digital freight brokerage will use to get the job done.
-Still, you should also take a look at the team's experience, their network of relationships, and their ability to connect both through digital platforms and human expertise.
+Do you care about the kind of technologies that the digital freight brokerage will use to get the job done?
+You should also take a look at the team's experience, their network of relationships, and their ability to connect both through digital platforms and human expertise.

-To learn how Redwood's digital freight brokerage services can connect your supply chain to winning shipping solutions, drop us a line to be connected with a freight specialist.
+To learn how Redwood's Modern 4PL approach to digital freight brokerage can connect your supply chain to winning shipping solutions, contact a freight specialist today.